 ** NOTE: This is Part Five of a Troutbitten series on fly fishing for trout through the winter months.
 You can find the whole Winter Fly Fishing Series here. **

 Alright, so it’s the middle of winter, and it’s time for a gut check.
 How much do you really want to fish?
 December was easy compared to this.
-The weeks around Christmas were snowy at times, but not all that cold — not like late January.
+The weeks around Christmas were snowy at times, but not all that cold — not like January and February.

 In a good portion of trout country, the heart of winter brings temps in the low teens or even single digits.
 And every passing front blows in with winds that bite into your will to be outside.